π App

 RegisterCustomBinderβ

-They should be compatible with CustomBinder interface.
+.
+They should be compatible with the CustomBinder

 func (app *App) RegisterCustomBinder(binder CustomBinder)